 The most well known metric by far is the Euclidean metric.
 In dimensions, this is just

 The non-negativity and symmetry of this metric follow from the fact that for all real numbers .
 The triangle inequality is a bit more difficult to prove, and without using a cop-out like Minkowski’s inequality, one would need to prove the pythagorean theorem for , which implies the Cauchy-Schwarz inequality, which in turn implies the triangle inequality.
 Instead, we will do this at the end of this primer for a general vector space and a general inner product.
 The special case of the usual Euclidean dot product (which induces the Euclidean metric as above) will follow trivially.

 The next metric we will inspect is the taxicab metric, also known as the Manhattan metric for the way it mimics driving distances on a grid of streets.

-The picture to the right illustrates this: the green line represents usual Euclidean distance between the two black dots, while the blue, red, and yellow lines all represent the same distance via the taxicab metric.
+The picture below illustrates this: the green line represents usual Euclidean distance between the two black dots, while the blue, red, and yellow lines all represent the same distance via the taxicab metric.
 In particular, the distance is the sum of the lengths of the individual line segments, and it’s easy to see that the choice of path is irrelevant.